Skip to main content

 If you have...

-a score of 1 or 2 on the Advanced Placement French Examination or any prior knowledge or study of French: Great!
+A score of 1, 2, or 3 on the Advanced Placement (AP) French Language and Culture Exam or prior knowledge or study of French: Great!
 Welcome to the French Language Program.
-You must take the French Placement test.
-You will be placed in the appropriate course for your level, French 111-1, French 115-1 or French 121-1.
-Please contact Prof. Margaret Dempster or Prof. Aude Raymond for information.
+You NEED to take the French Placement Test, which will place you in the appropriate course for your level.
+Please contact the placement coordinator, Prof. Dominique Licops, with questions.

-The French Placement Exam places students in the appropriate French class from which they either begin to fulfill the French Language Requirement or continue studying for a French Major or Minor.
+The online French Placement Test places students into the appropriate French class from which to work toward fulfilling the French Language Requirement and/or continue on to studying for a French Major or Minor.

 You can find the Placement exam and information about it at the French Language Placement page.